 Potential study participants will be screened using the DSM-5 MINI assessment to establish a diagnosis of major depressive disorder and the Montgomery-Åsberg Depression Rating Scale (MADRS) to determine depression severity.
-Following confirmation of moderate to severe major depressive disorder, baseline study assessments and randomisation will take place.
+Following confirmation of major depressive disorder, baseline study assessments and randomisation will take place.

-The study comprises 9 teleconference sessions with participants and will take approximately 24 weeks.
+The study comprises 4 sessions (teleconference or phone call) with participants and will take approximately 3 months (12 weeks).